GerFr/starshop/README.md

 Just fill out this [form](https://forms.gle/uGzK185UrhGXo4Zc8)

 ## Notice ⚠️
-we did not use any templates and fully coded every page from the ground up with html and bootstrap.
+We did not use any templates and fully coded every page from the ground up with html and bootstrap.
+Star information was generated with chatGPT, can include errors.